 Welcome to another installment of How I Work!

 How I Work #6 introduces Kelly Flynn, 41, an attorney in Weybridge, Vermont.
 After sixteen years, she is transitioning from corporate to advocacy work.
 Kelly enjoys hiking in the snow (“I’m terrified of snakes, so warm weather woods are out of the question”) and baking (“I won the big blue ribbon at the county fair!”).
-She is engaged in her community and currently dedicated to homeschooling her three sons, ages 3, 6, and 8.
+She is engaged in her community, serving on the board of the Addison County Parent Child Center in Middlebury, Vermont.
+Kelly is currently dedicated to homeschooling her three sons, ages 3, 6, and 8.
 And she has all the best coronavirus memes.

 Kelly and I met this past February when we sat for the Vermont bar exam.
 We were tucked into the corner of the Hilton Burlington ballroom with the four other examinees who were handwriting their exam, a two-day ordeal of six essays, two case studies, and 200 multiple-choice questions.
 In retrospect, we were very lucky to take (and pass!) the test; being in a room with 100 people would now be unthinkable and impossible.